ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 # ⚙️ HOW TO USE ⚙️

-From a running TCC command line, use whate
+From a running TCC command line, use whatever system commands you'd like from the list below.

+Generally, speaking, it will be: ```create-srt audio_file.mp3``` or

 -----------------------------------------------------------------------------------------------------------------------------------------------